-We turn to the exploration of the dynamics of risk and return.
-Our basic model assumes that the risk, conditional on survival, of dropping out is decreasing, as captured by the parameter λ of the Pareto distribution.
-This assumption of decreasing failure risk receives some support in Table 7, which shows that the probability of failing is decreasing over time.
-Note that while information content in a round is better measured by abnormal returns, raw returns seem a more appropriate measure for the total failure risk, including the expected and not expected (learned) components.
+not expected (learned) components.
 Our learning model implies that round returns for surviving companies should show a decreasing trend as the failure risk subsides.
-This is indeed the case, as Table 7 shows ("surviving return").4 The results in Table 7 are in fact even more supportive of our model than these numbers suggest: the probabilities express the average fraction of surviving projects in each round.
+This is indeed the case, as Table 6 shows.
+In other words, our empirical investigation reveals that venture capital practitioner are right when they use higher discount rates in "first" and "seed" rounds, in order to compensate for a perceived larger risk.
+The results in Table 6 are in fact even more supportive of our model than these numbers suggest: the probabilities express the average fraction of surviving projects in each round.
 Our model, however, predicts the survival probability in terms of units of the [0, K]-investment cycle, which is the survival probability per invested dollar.
-Table 8 lends support to our premise of constant expected returns.
+Table 7 lends support to our premise of risk-neutral investors, which implies that unconditional expected returns are constant.
 We find that the means of the unconditional returns are increasing over time whereas the median returns are decreasing.
 Therefore, we conclude that it is difficult to reject the hypothesis of constant expected returns on which our risk-neutral model is based.

 Investment Flows We turn to our predictions on investment flow (investment spending per month).
-Our model leads to the prediction that investment flows are inversely related to a project's estimated failure risk λ .
-We do not observe estimated or actual failure risk λ directly, but can approximate them in two ways.
+Our model leads to the prediction that investment flows are inversely related to a project's estimated failure risk $\lambda$ .
+We do not observe estimated or actual failure risk $\lambda$ directly, but can approximate them in two ways.
 First, we observe the ultimate project outcome, which is determined by the actual failure risk.
 Note that the ex ante information hypothesis indicates that investors' estimated failure risk should correlate with the actual failure risk.
 If the ex ante information hypothesis is correct, we should expect ultimately successful exits (via IPO or trade sale) to be more likely for projects with an above-average investment flow.
-As the first three regressions in Table 5 show, there is no evidence for this effect.
-A possible indirect measure of the estimated failure risk λ is the ratio of final value to initial value.
-Should the ex ante information hypothesis be true, then the higher the ratio, the larger would be the expected cumulative failure probability and hence λ .
+As the first three regressions in Table 4 show, there is no evidence for this effect.
+A possible indirect measure of the estimated failure risk $\lambda$ is the ratio of final value to initial value.
+Should the ex ante information hypothesis be true, then the higher the ratio, the larger would be the expected cumulative failure probability and hence $\lambda$ .
 Again, our regression results are not significant (and thus not reported in our tables).
-Therefore, consistent with our earlier results, Table 5 provides strong evidence that investors have no ex ante information regarding the chance of success.
+Therefore, consistent with our earlier results, Table 4 provides strong evidence that investors have no ex ante information regarding the chance of success.